 *Source: Indeed.com, GMAC Application Trends Report 2020, GMAC Corporate Recruiter Survey 2019

-The DeVos MSF program provides working professionals from various backgrounds a collaborative yet focused program where professors challenge students with practical readings, applicable case studies, and real-world assignments to promote a deeper understanding of financial concepts.
+The DeVos Global MS in Finance program provides working professionals from various backgrounds a collaborative yet focused program where professors challenge students with practical readings, applicable case studies, and real-world assignments to promote a deeper understanding of financial concepts.
 In the program, I’ve significantly advanced my knowledge of finance and have applied numerous concepts and skills learned in the program to my career already.

 Amway Corporation Analyst

 During this 13-month program, you will learn from faculty members who bring real-life executive experience and application-based scholarship to the class.

 The Global MS in Finance program is engineered around the most advanced financial theories, quantitative models, and industry practices.
 Participants in the Global MSF program will utilize advanced methods to: analyze financial data; propose, structure, and execute financial and operational strategies; and benchmark results and modify financial plans accordingly.